 Let us know your interest and commitment to becoming a faith community partner with the Office of Chaplaincy Services.
 Email us concerning the areas listed below.

 The proclamation of the word to broken spirits opens the blind eyes and the deaf ears to the unlimited possibilities within the grasp of the youth and their families.
 Invite DJJ Youth and their families to your worship service.

 Chaplaincy Services promotes the teaching of prayer, meditation, study and service.

-The four spiritual disciplines offer DJJ youth the opportunity to explore and embrace their own spirituality; to be responsible for their own decisions.
+Four spiritual disciplines offer DJJ youth the opportunity to explore and embrace their own spirituality: to be responsible for their own decisions.

-A youth may benefit greatly from your 90-day commitment to be a spiritual guide who encourages the youth to remain on the straight path, to commit to become a law-abiding citizen, a servant in his community and to remain faithful to God.
+Youth may benefit greatly from your 90-day commitment as a spiritual guide who encourages youth to remain on the straight path, to commit to becoming a law-abiding citizen and servant in his/her community and to remain faithful to God.

 Director, Office of Chaplaincy Services

 Raymond Robinson, M.Div